ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-on-rust/simd-on-rust-part3.md

     64e0:       d65f03c0        ret
 ```

-Which is exactly the same as the C implementation.
-As expected.
+Which is exactly the same as the C implementation, as expected.

 In the next section you will look at a more complicated example that uses this one.